Safari Overview

 Batwa cultural encounter

-After the trek or on the following available schedule, spend time with Batwa hosts whose history is deeply tied to the forest.
+After the trek or on the following available schedule, spend time with Batwa pygmy hosts whose history is deeply tied to the forest.
 The encounter is best approached with respect: stories, music, forest knowledge, and memory are shared in the landscape that shaped their identity.

-The Batwa experience helps travelers understand more than the wildlife story of Bwindi.
+The Batwa pygmy experience helps travelers understand more than the wildlife story of Bwindi.
 It adds the human history of forest life, displacement, adaptation, and cultural continuity alongside the conservation story of the gorillas.

 Day 11